 Eight questions of equal marks are to set, two in each of the four sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be divided into parts (not exceeding four).
+Candidates are required to attempt five questions, selecting at least one question from each section.
+The fifth question may be attempted from any section

-Introduction to Project Management: Introduction, Project and Importance of Project Management, Contract Management, Activities Covered by Software Project ManagementSoftware engineering, A Process Framework, Process Models: Prescriptive models, Waterfall model, Incremental process models, Evolutionary process models, Specialized process models, Software development life cycle, Software Effort Estimation, Resource Allocation, Software testing methods
+Introduction to Project Management: Introduction, Project and Importance of Project Management, Contract Management, Activities Covered by Software Project Management Software engineering, A Process Framework, Process Models: Prescriptive models, Waterfall model, Incremental process models, Evolutionary process models, Specialized process models, Software development life cycle, Software Effort Estimation, Resource Allocation, Software testing methods